redazzo/rfd/readme.md

 Almost all engineering of note is a social enterprise.
 A significant contributor to the rate of innovation and general productivity of an engineering team is the rate at which new ideas can be created, discussed, critiqued and improved, and either rejected or (hopefully) accepted and used.

-The purpose of the Request for Discussion (RFD) process is to facilitate a lightweight means for raising, discussing, and accepting (or rejecting) ideas, concepts, designs, and decisions.
+The purpose of a Request for Discussion (RFD) process is to facilitate a lightweight means for raising, discussing, and accepting (or rejecting) ideas, concepts, designs, and decisions.
 The process and tooling as described here is based on the original W3C RFC process, and *heavily* influenced by [this blogpost](https://oxide.computer/blog/rfd-1-requests-for-discussion).

 The following are examples of when an RFD is appropriate, these are intended to be broad: